reactopt/reactopt/README.md

 Upon initiating Reactopt, your application will be launched in a browser for you to interact with.
 After you're finished and type 'done', you will see an audit on your application's component performance.

+1.5 is the first working verison of this module.

 ## Install and Use
 npm install
 ```bash